thedvo/capstone-project01/proposal.md

 ## **Beyond CRUD**
-Aside from being a search tool, users can create an account, favorite/unfavorite cards, and create/delete decks (playlists) that they create.
-Users can sort and browse by release date, type.
+Aside from being a search tool, users can create an account, favorite/unfavorite cards, and create/delete decks (similar to creating playlists) that they create.